zerynth/docs/docs/reference/libs/zerynth/zadm/docs/examples.md

 ## FOTA updates

-A basic example showing how to perform FOTA updates via the Zerynth ADM
+A basic example showing how to perform FOTA updates via the Zerynth ADM.

 ```main.py```